clevepl/post-title-list-block/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress

-== Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about other post types? =

-I will add that.

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is taken from